pandalearnstocode/Notes/engine of an analytical product.md

 ### Interactive proof of concept app

-Convert this proof of concept app
+Convert this static code to a proof of concept app which changing input is possible.
+By changing the input one will be able to check the algorithm with multiple data source and input.

+### UAT of proof of concept app

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMwNjI3ODM4NywxNzY5NTMyODU0LDEyMT
-UwMDcyMjksLTIwOTEwOTA2MDQsLTIwODg3NDY2MTJdfQ==
+eyJoaXN0b3J5IjpbLTE4NTIyNzM4ODQsMTc2OTUzMjg1NCwxMj
+E1MDA3MjI5LC0yMDkxMDkwNjA0LC0yMDg4NzQ2NjEyXX0=
 -->